 Rachel Ellis Neyra is a poet-theorist and a teacher.
-A Cancer sun, Capricorn moon, she grew up between the U.S. Deep South and southeastern Florida.
+A Cancer sun, Capricorn moon of Cuban descent, she was born in Memphis, Tennessee and grew up between the U.S. Deep South and southeastern Florida.
+Her writing has been published in BOMB, ARTFORUM, Women & Performance: a journal of feminist theory, Sargasso, La Gaceta de Cuba, Obsidian, Comparative Literature and Culture, La Habana Elegante, and El Diario de Beta-Local.
 Currently, she’s an Assistant Professor of English at Wesleyan University.
 In the past, she has taught at the University of Pennsylvania, Temple University, and Stony Brook University, where she earned her Ph.D. in English and wrote her dissertation about a Poetics of the Americas.
-She reads and writes about: Latina/o/x Studies; African Diasporic, Black, Caribbean, and Latina/o/x Poetics, Performance, Music, and Visual Art; Third Cinema; Film, Literary, Queer, and Translation Theories.
+Her research and writing focus on: Latina/o/x, Caribbean, and Black Diasporic Poetics, Performance, and Music; Contemporary Puerto Rican and Cuban Art; Latina/o/x Studies; Third Cinema; Literary, Film, Queer, and Translation Theories.

-Ren is based in New York, and was recently living in San Juan, Puerto Rico, and writing her academic book manuscript, Cry Bomba: Listening to Brown Poetics, in residency at Beta Local.
-Cry Bomba thinks with Latina/o/x and Black literature, music, cinema, and multi-media performances that deviate from the promise of freedom and the American dream, and flicker with insurrection.
+Ren is based in New York, and was recently living in San Juan, Puerto Rico, and writing her academic book, Cry Bomba: Listening to Brown Poetics, in residency at Beta Local.

-In her writing, teaching, listening, and meanderings, Ren is into thoughtful articulations and movements against a politics of assimilation, progress, straightening, whitening, and “finishing oneself.”
+In her writing, teaching, listening, and meanderings, Ren is into thoughtful articulations and movements against a politics of assimilation, progress, straightening, and whitening.
 How many variations on funky, hoarse, and glittering radicalisms can we imagine in a world that makes bodies and words weary, but wanting to feel otherwise?